AdityanRajesh7/HustleSafe/README.md

 | Delhi, November–January | AQI (fog + pollution) | ~42% (up from base 10%) |
 | Mumbai, any month, weekday evenings | Traffic Congestion | ~30% (up from base 20%) |

-This means GigShield doesn't apply a Mumbai monsoon model to a Bangalore summer. **The system learns which signals actually collapse income in each microzone and reprices risk accordingly.** This is a material departure from standard parametric insurance, which typically uses fixed actuarial tables.
+This means HustleSafe doesn't apply a Mumbai monsoon model to a Bangalore summer. **The system learns which signals actually collapse income in each microzone and reprices risk accordingly.** This is a material departure from standard parametric insurance, which typically uses fixed actuarial tables.

 | GDS Range | Zone Status | Map Color | Action |
 |-----------|-------------|-----------|--------|